Grimm Fairy Tales (comics): Spin-offs and miniseries

-Zenescope has now released a 2009 Annual For Wonderland entitled "The House of Liddle", and continued the story of Calie in Beyond Wonderland, Escape From Wonderland, as well as an annual for 2010, 2011, 2012.
-Zenescope has begun publishing an ongoing Wonderland series in 2012, which revolved around Calie and her teenage daughter Violet.
-It concluded after issue 50.
+Zenescope released a 2009 Annual For Wonderland entitled "The House of Liddle", and continued the story of Calie in Beyond Wonderland, Escape From Wonderland, as well as an annual for 2010, 2011, and 2012.
+Zenescope began publishing an ongoing Wonderland series in 2012, which revolved around Calie and her teenage daughter Violet.
+It concluded after issue #50.

-Following the success of Wonderland comics Zenescope started several other series related to the GFT universe.
+Following the success of Wonderland comics, Zenescope started several other series related to the GFT universe.
 Among them are Neverland, Oz, Robyn Hood and multiple mini-series such as Godstorm, Bad Girls and Sleepy Hollow.